-A Conceptual Journey by George Spencer
+A Conceptual Journey

 Recently I moved to Stuyvesant, New York, a small farming community, about 25 miles south of Albany on the Hudson River.
 I used to live in Bushwick, Brooklyn.
 Peter Stuyvesant, the last Director General of the Dutch colony of New Netherlands, named the area Boswijck in 1661.